 - For more CAB for PrEP resources, see our resource library.

 The graphic below compares cabotegravir with another injectable PrEP product, lenacapavir.
-Click the image to enlarge.
+Click here to download the graphic.